-Graduates will find careers in a variety of sectors including technology, health and wellness, food and agriculture, the private sector, and government enforcement environments.
+Graduates will find careers in a variety of sectors including technology, health and wellness, food suppy chain, the private sector, and government enforcement environments.

 Possible career opportunities include:

-This program will help you gain opportunities in health management departments in health facilities, government agencies or community-based environments.
-Graduates will become part of emerging industries such as the cannabis industry, major pharmaceutical companies, medical equipment or medical insurance companies that are in need of new legislation and compliance training.
+This program will help you gain opportunities in departments within health-care and food product-manufacturing industries, government agencies or private/ public organizations.
+Graduates will become part of emerging fields such as cannabis, new pharmaceutical technologies, and medical equipment or medical service companies that are in need of new legislation and compliance training.
 Studies in risk management, supply chain management and ethics will equip students with the skills needed in this ever-changing industry.

 Relational influences on experiences with assisted dying: A scoping review